Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 - An MRI or CT scan may be used to check for a fracture or other injury.
 You may be given contrast liquid to help a fracture show up better in pictures.
 Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
 Tell the healthcare provider if you have any metal in or on your body.

 How is a scapular fracture treated?

 Treatment will depend on the damage and the kind of fracture you have.
 Most broken scapulas heal on their own.

-- Physical therapy: You may need physical therapy once your swelling and pain have improved.
+- Physical therapy may be needed after your swelling and pain have improved.
 A physical therapist can teach you exercises to help improve movement and strength.

-- Surgery: You may need surgery to place your bones back in their normal position if the fracture is severe.
+- Surgery may be used to place your bones back in their normal position if the fracture is severe.
 Pins, plates, and screws may be used to hold the bone together.
-Other problems, such as an injury to a nerve, blood vessel, or other organs may also be treated with surgery.
+Other problems may also need to be treated, such as an injury to a nerve, blood vessel, or other organs.

 How can I manage my symptoms?